toddaustin07/Heatmiser/README.md

 Within 15-20 seconds the data should get refreshed in each of the new thermostat devices and show the correct current states.

 ## Using the Devices

-The devices provide the most critical information and functions for your system, but is not intended to replicate ALL functions of the Heatmiser app.
+The devices provide the most critical information and functions for your system, but are not intended to replicate ALL functions of the Heatmiser app.
 The purpose of having these devices integrated within SmartThings is to give the user a way to build automations that trigger based on thermostat states or that control your thermostats based on other SmartThings device states.

 ### neoStat Devices
 The data shown on these devices will be refreshed at the frequency you configured in the neoHub device Settings.

 If an action is taken such as changing the thermostat mode or setpoint temperature, then an additional data refresh will occur about 5 seconds after the action.
 This will provide more immediate response to your requested actions.

-In addition, at any time you can perform a swipe-down gesture on the Controls screen to force an immediate data refresh.
+In addition, at any time you can perform a swipe-down gesture on the Controls screen to cause an *immediate* data refresh.

 ##### Temperature
 This shows the current zone temperature.